ultra-hash/simple_cod4_status_and_screenshots_taker_from_website/README.md

 Now for displaying images from any directory to the web browser

-1.change the directroy in "line 10" in "screenshots/index.php"
+1. change the directroy in "line 10" in "screenshots/index.php"
-2.change the directory in "line 4" in "screendhots/file_viewer.php"
+2. change the directory in "line 4" in "screendhots/file_viewer.php"
-3.enjoy.
+3. enjoy.

 see the project live in www.algaming.tk